Engbenjamin/Process_Document_Peer_Review_Draft/README.md

 Practicing on FPGA platforms is essential for students pursuing digital design.
 In mastering HDL for FPGAs, students learn to manage constraints such as gate timing, resource control, and hardware.

 Obtain an educational FPGA board such as a Terasic FPGA Development Board or a Digilent Arty A7 FPGA Development Board, then practice implementing them in personal projects.

-### Document Debugging Processes
-Documenting your debugging process shows you understand the project on a deeper level beyond an internet search of the project.
-It can also demonstrate your ability to conduct root cause analysis.

-Document the entirety of the process-what worked and what didn't-to impress future employers.

 ### Upload Projects To GitHub
 Github can serve as an extension of an engineering resume beyond what could be described on paper.
 You can capture images of prototypes, attached documentation of electrical testing, and demonstrate your ability in the engineering process from an paper-napkin concept to a working project.